-After launching, you may be prompted with a progress bar and banner to give you visibility into how far along the review is generating.
-The progress bar only appears for larger review cycles; otherwise, the launch process is instantaneous.
+Larger review cycles may show a progress bar after launching.
+Otherwise, the launch process is instantaneous.
 No updates to the review settings can be made while the review is launching.

-Learn more about the peer selection phase in Administering Peer Selection.
+Learn more about the peer selection phase in Administer Peer Selection.

-Once peer selection ends, you will be prompted to launch the review writing phase.
-You can launch reviews with or without a customizable launch notification.
-Once launched, reviewers will be able to enter the review cycle and begin to write their review.
+Once Peer selection ends, you will be prompted to launch the Reviews phase with or without a customizable launch notification.
+Once launched, employees can enter the review cycle and write their review.

 Learn more in Launch Review Writing.

-Learn more in Add a Late Reviewer to a Review Cycle.
+- Add a Late Reviewer to a Review Cycle

 This might be a good time for managers and direct reports to meet and discuss the review packet contents.
 If the manager wants to write draft summary remarks and download the Employee view PDF, they can do so here without sharing the packet.

-When a manager decides it's time to share the packet with their direct report, the direct report will receive a notification to view their responses.
+When a manager shares the packet with their direct report, the direct report will receive a notification to view their responses.
 The manager will be notified when the direct reports open the packet.

 Learn more in View Your Review Packet.